-Default Minimum

-DURATION 60 seconds 1 second

-FREQUENCY 30 minutes 1 minute
+Default Minimum DURATION FREQUENCY 60 seconds 30 minutes

 For an alarm to be triggered, at least FREQUENCY minutes must have elapsed since the last time this same alarm was triggered.
 When this is the case, the condition is monitored constantly.
 Each time the condition switches from false to true, a time stamp is taken.
 As long as the condition stays true, the elapsed time since the last time stamp is compared to DURATION and, if it equals or exceeds DURATION, the alarm is triggered.